kirancode-maker/kirancode-maker.github.io/_pages/about.md

 :school: I'm a final year PhD student at the Georgia Institute of Technology in the Department of Electrical and Computer Engineering.

-:research: My research interests lie in developing algorithms and inferential strategies for self supervised learning.
+:volcano: My research interests lie in developing algorithms and inferential strategies for self supervised learning.

-:community: I am also interested in the intersection of education and AI development.
+:earth_africa: I am also interested in the intersection of education and AI development.